radiantearth/ground-referencing-guide/ground-referencing-guide.rst

 Data descriptions should be in machine readable formats when possible, such as a GeoJSON or an attached XML file.
 Attached human readable description files, such as a PDF, are welcome but secondary.

 When possible, we recommend using GeoJSON, since all data and metadata can be contained within a single file, without concerns about zipped folders.
 GeoJSON is also compatible with many current standards.

+You can see a sample GeoJSON training data :doc:`here </sample-groundref-data.geojson>`.